oracle/fmw-kubernetes/OracleUnifiedDirectorySM/kubernetes/helm/README.md

 7. [Copyright](#copyright)

 # 1. Introduction
-This project demonstrates how to deploy Oracle Unified Directory Service Manager 12c (OUDSM) instance(s) using the Helm package manager for Kubernetes.
+This project demonstrates how to deploy Oracle Unified Directory Services Manager 12c (OUDSM) instance(s) using the Helm package manager for Kubernetes.
 Helm Chart(s) described here can be used to facilitate installation, configuration, and environment setup for DevOps users.

 The Docker Image used here refers to released binaries for OUDSM and it has the capability to create container(s) targeted for development and testing.

 # 2. Hardware and Software Requirements
-Oracle Unified Directory Service Manager Docker Image has been tested and is known to run on following hardware and software:
+Oracle Unified Directory Services Manager Docker Image has been tested and is known to run on following hardware and software:

 ## 2.1 Hardware Requirements